ondrovic/git-cleanup-merged/README.md

 1. **Dependency Check**: Verifies you're in a Git repository and GitHub CLI is installed/authenticated
 2. **Current Branch Detection**: Identifies and protects your current working branch
 3. **Tracked Branch Discovery**: Lists only branches that have remote tracking (excluding `main`, `master`, current branch)
+   - Uses Git's upstream tracking information to accurately detect tracked branches
+   - Works with any remote name (origin, upstream, etc.) - not hard-coded to "origin"
 4. **PR Status Check**: Queries GitHub API for each branch's PR status with progress indication
 5. **Results Display**: Shows a comprehensive status table with clear visual indicators
 6. **Safe Deletion**: Only deletes branches with merged PRs (with user confirmation)